Pet Insurance for Cats: Why You Need It and How To Compare Policies

 Surprisingly few people have cat health insurance.
 Yet, more and more owners want to take the best of care of their cats and that care sometimes gets very expensive.
 What to do?
 Get Pet Insurance for your Cats!

 Many loving cat owners think that either they will never have an emergency with their cats, or that they would draw the line at a certain amount of money being invested in their cats' health care.
 However, when push comes to shove, many owners find themselves wavering on their feline health care budgets when a crisis starts.
-When emotions become involved, as they often do when your cat is sick, many wish they had pet insurance for their cats, although to some they may be "just pets," quickly become part of your family.
+When emotions become involved, as they often do when your cat is sick, many wish they had pet insurance for their cats.
+Even those who say their cats are "just pets," often find that they quickly become part of the family.

-And then, of course, there are those of us that know we would want to do anything possible to save our cats, including spending thousands of dollars on pet medical or surgical care.
+And then, of course, there are those of us who know we would want to do anything possible to save our cats, including spending thousands of dollars on pet medical or surgical care.
 If you belong to this group, it's time you signed up for pet health insurance, a preferable alternative to going into debt.
-It's time your kitty has Pet Insurance for Cats!
+It's time to purchase Pet Insurance for Cats.

 Why Having Pet Insurance for Cats is Necessary